Kid Rock: Continued success and shift away from hip-hop (2001–2008)

-2003 saw the release of Kid Rock's self-titled sixth album, which shifted his music further away from hip hop; the lead single was a cover of Bad Company's "Feel Like Makin' Love".
+Kid Rock's self-titled sixth album was also released in 2003, which shifted his music further away from hip-hop; the lead single was a cover of Bad Company's "Feel Like Makin' Love".
 The same year, Kid Rock contributed to the tribute album I've Always Been Crazy: A Tribute to Waylon Jennings, honoring the late country singer by covering the song "Luckenbach, Texas" in collaboration with country singer Kenny Chesney.

-In 2004, he performed at the Super Bowl XXXVIII halftime show, in a controversial appearance that spurred criticism from Veterans of Foreign Wars and Senator Zell Miller for wearing the American flag with one slit in the middle, as a poncho; Kid Rock was accused of "desecrating" the flag.
-Kid Rock also appeared on the track 'My Name is Robert Too' on American blues artist R. L. Burnside's final studio album, A Bothered Mind.
+Kid Rock appeared on the track 'My Name is Robert Too' on American blues artist R. L. Burnside's final studio album, A Bothered Mind.

-In September 2005, Kid Rock filled in for Johnny Van Zant, the lead singer of Lynyrd Skynyrd, on the band's hit "Sweet Home Alabama" at the Hurricane Katrina benefit concert.

-In 2006, Kid Rock stopped displaying the Confederate flag at his concerts.
-The following year, Kid Rock released his seventh studio album, Rock N Roll Jesus, which was his first release to chart at #1 on the Billboard 200, selling 172,000 copies in its first week and going on to sell over 5 million copies.
+The following year, Kid Rock released his seventh studio album, Rock n Roll Jesus, which was his first release to chart at No. 1 on the Billboard 200, selling 172,000 copies in its first week and going on to sell over 5 million copies.
 In July 2007, Kid Rock was featured in the cover of Rolling Stone magazine for the second time.
 The album's third single, "All Summer Long", became a global hit, utilizing a mash up of Lynyrd Skynyrd's "Sweet Home Alabama" and Warren Zevon's "Werewolves of London".